OMIndependent/quswan/src/liveblogs/tob/tob75.md

 <a name="1"></a>

 Magilou asks a promoter to spread an act for them far and wide.
-Velvet does not know what the hecks going on...I agree its a bit confusing.
-Shes dead serious about Magilous Menagerie show!
+Velvet does not know what the heck's going on...I agree it's a bit confusing.
+Magilou's dead serious about a Magilou's Menagerie show!

 I get treated to a comedy show starring Magilou and Velvet.
 She improvises very quickly...